If you have questions about getting involved at the Buffalo Bill Center of the West, we're here to help.

 Acoustiguide.
 Provenance: Conversation with artist on materials.
 Plywood - 5/8 AB plywood, primed with latex primer, latex extender, spackle, latex paint, empty Marlboro box, corduroy - 60% polyester, 40% cotton.
 Wood collected North of Lander, Wyoming (not treated), jeans - 100% cotton, Skoal can, Base - plywood, Coors beer can, steel braces.
 Two cowboys who worked for her husband posed for it, but she used her husband's face for the figure

-As of 04-19-2017 this object is on display in the Whitney Western Art Museum.
+As of 06-14-2017 this object is on display in the Whitney Western Art Museum.
 If you are making a special trip, please double-check before visiting.